brenneradam/final_project_5001/README.md

 Dealer showing J of Spades
 ```

 If the dealer is showing a 10 or A, you will be asked for insurance.
-In this example, we are going to not opt for the insurance.
+In this example, we are not going to opt for insurance.
 Thankfully, they don't have blackjack!

 ```console
 Would you like insurance on your hand (Y / N)?: N Dealer checked for Blackjack ...
 Nobody's Home!
 ```

-Now, I must choose to stay, hit, or double down.
+Now the user must choose to stay, hit, or double down.
 Lets play the hand out and see what happens.
+Once you finish your hand, the dealer will take care of the rest!

 ```console
 Would you like to Stay [S] / Hit [H] / Double Down [D]?: H